VulcanJS/vulcan-docs/source/tutorial-framework.md

 ## Query Resolvers

 Even though we have a schema, we can't actually query for a document yet because we don't have any **query resolvers**.
-In a nutshell, a resolver tells the server how to respond to a specific GraphQL query, and you can learn more about them in the [Resolvers](/data-layer.html#resolvers) section.
+In a nutshell, a resolver tells the server how to respond to a specific GraphQL query, and you can learn more about them in the [Data Loading](/data-loading.html) section.

 Let's start simple.
 Create a new `resolvers.js` file inside `modules` and add: